nasa-jpl/ION-DTN/gh-pages/docs/CFDP-SW-Architecture.md

 #### **Unacknowledged Mode (closureLatency = 0):**

+When closure latency is zero, the sender does not wait for acknowledgment.
+The transaction completes immediately after EOF is sent.

 | Condition | DeliveryCode | FileStatus | Meaning |
 |-----------|--------------|------------|---------|
 | **0** (NoError) | **1** (Incomplete) | **3** (Unreported) | **NORMAL (sender side)** - File sent successfully, no confirmation expected at sender side |